-If you’ve been in contact with a small child recently, I can almost guarantee you’ve been subjected to “Baby Shark.”
+If you’ve been in contact with a small child in recent years, I can almost guarantee you’ve been subjected to “Baby Shark.”
 The sound “doo doo doo doo doo doo” haunts your dreams.
 The cry of “again, play it again” wakes you up in a cold sweat.

 The national obsession with this toddler-anthem has taken over lives and even reached the Billboard charts.
 But as The Week pointed out, “Baby Shark” has a history as dark and murky as the waters it inhabits.
 The original lyrics not exactly suitable for the Peppa Pig crowd.
 Let’s dive in shall we?

 “Baby Shark” has been around for years, but the song had a recent renaissance thanks to a Korean educational brand that launched a new version, which added a dedicated dance.